chichi13/scraping-availability-topachat/README.md

 # Scraping availability TopAchat

-This program is used to retrieve the availability status of one or more products on the TopAchat (FR) website.
+This program was used to retrieve the availability status of one or more products on the TopAchat (FR) website.

+**It's now a read only repo.**

 When the product is available --> Send an IFTTT notification to alert the user that the product is available.